CeCe Rogers

-CeCe Rogers (born Kenneth Jesse Rogers III, April 30, 1962), is a two time Grammy nominated American singer, songwriter and record producer from Cleveland, Ohio, United States.
+CeCe Rogers (born Kenneth Jesse Rogers III, April 30, 1962), is an American singer, songwriter and record producer from Cleveland, Ohio.

 He was given the nickname CeCe by James Brown, who watched him performing at 11 years of age, imitating Chubby Checker.
 He is considered one of the most popular male vocalists in house music.
 In 1987, he recorded the track "Someday" in collaboration with Marshall Jefferson, an anthem of house music, having been rated number 3 in Mixmag's 100 Greatest Singles of All Time.

 His track "All Join Hands" became popular in 1991, after Laurent Garnier began to mix it with Pulsation's "Transpulsation".

 Early life

 Rogers attended Shaw High School in East Cleveland, Ohio and Berklee College of Music, in Boston, Massachusetts.
 He began studying piano at the age of five.
 His mother, a music teacher, introduced him to gospel, the genre that forms his musical foundation.
 He was considered a child prodigy and at the age of nine, he was a featured musician on the weekly television program, The Gene Carroll Show.

 Moving to the New York area in 1984, he taught voice and piano, as well as doing session work with such artists as Melba Moore, Freddie Jackson, and Curtis Hairston.
 He also formed his own group, CeCe & Company, whose repertoire included jazz and R&B tunes.
 Some of the group's vocalist at the time were Sybil Lynch, Adeva, and Kenny Bobien.